Thursday 13 March 2008

 SOUNDS

 - All of the sounds I recorded last night were done without the bottle being opened i.e. with beer still inside and with the lid still sealed.
+This afternoon and this evening I am going to record sounds with open and empty bottles as well as sounds of the bottles being opened, poured etc.

 - The bottles have quite a wide dynamic range - the sound of the bottle hitting anything or being hit are quite loud, whereas the sound of the beer moving inside is very quiet.
 Although this meant I had to keep checking and changing the recording level on the MD, it will give me a good range of sounds for the map.